M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``4`` | After creating a new issue in Node Ticket Management System | Helpdesk officer |

-The next step after creating the issue in the Node Ticket Management System is to assign tags.
+The next step after creating the issue in the Node Ticket Management System is to **assign tags**.

 If the evaluation of the ticket was **positive** then:
 - Proceed to [step 4.1](#841-choose-tags-for-positive-evaluation).